cypress-io/cypress-documentation/source/ja/guides/references/error-messages.md

 }
 ```

-## {% fa fa-exclamation-triangle red %} Cypress detected that an uncaught error was thrown from a cross origin script.
+## {% fa fa-exclamation-triangle red %} Cypress detected that an uncaught error was thrown from a cross-origin script.

 Check your Developer Tools Console for the actual error - it should be printed there.